 Incoming mail must have the full name and address of the sender clearly written on the outside of the envelope.
 All correspondence must be written in ink and not pencil.
 Incoming mail must be addressed to the full name of the inmate (the name and spelling under which they were booked in).
 Any mail not meeting these requirements will not be accept.
 To expedite delivery to the inmate, all inmate mail sent to the Brunswick County Detention Center should be addressed as in the following example:

-All correspondence, with the exception of legal mail, will be opened and scanned for contraband prior to distribution.
+All correspondence, with the exception of legal mail, will be opened and scanned into a .pdf format and distributed electronically.
 Legal mail is correspondence or legal materials coming from an attorney and must be clearly marked “Attorney/Client Mail” or “Legal Mail”.
 Any legal mail received will be opened and inspected in the presence of the inmate.
 No inmate-to-inmate mail is allowed either directly or by a third party without prior approval by the Jail Administrator.